JedWatson/classnames/README.md

 ### Project philosophy

 We take the stability and performance of this package seriously, because it is run millions of times a day in browsers all around the world.
-Updates are thoroughly reviewed for performance impacts before being released, and we have a comprehensive test suite.
+Updates are thoroughly reviewed for performance implications before being released, and we have a comprehensive test suite.

 Classnames follows the [SemVer](https://semver.org/) standard for versioning.